GameTechDev/FaceMapping2/README.md

 - Intel® RealSense™ SDK (R5 release) or newer *
 - RealSense™ F200 or SR300 Camera*

 * These are only required for scanning new faces.
-The sample includes a single pre-scanned face.
+The sample includes a single pre-scanned face for experimenting.

 The Intel® RealSense™ SDK can be download here: https://software.intel.com/en-us/intel-realsense-sdk/download